Return to the BUILD

 Spare Engine Belts

 There are two extra parts included in this issue that are NOT mentioned in the parts list.
 These two black rubber bands are provided to replace the original engine belts, if needed.
-There are many builders who have had their original belts disintegrate and/or break so I guess Eaglemoss added these to the parts shipment at some point.
+There are many builders who have had their original belts disintegrate and/or break so these were added to the parts inventory at some point.
 My original belts are still OK, plus it would be tricky to get into the engine bay to put these on anyway.
 Still, if your engine belts have broken, this is your solution:

 Issue 111 – Reactor: Platform, Components